umarhassan-mitodl/6.844-spring-2003/content/pages/tools/_index.md

   youtube_id: null
 ---

-{{% resource_link "53cfc151-0449-41d8-a2bc-a19b910da74c" "Scheme software" %}} is required to run the .scm files in this section.
-The .ini and .edwin files in this section are customization files that can be loaded into Edwin, the {{% resource_link "31fbb5db-23bc-4e3b-845f-3aebc0d35792" "MIT Scheme" %}} text editor.
+[Scheme software](http://www.gnu.org/software/mit-scheme/) is required to run the .scm files in this section.
+The .ini and .edwin files in this section are customization files that can be loaded into Edwin, the [MIT Scheme](http://www.gnu.org/software/mit-scheme/index.html) text editor.

 Scheme Substitution Model
 -------------------------